Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Conclusion

-Another important contribution of this work is as a demonstration of the value of citizen science networks.
+Another important contribution of this work is as a demonstration of the value of citizen science networks, and its potential to complement federal and non-profit efforts to map air pollution at larger scales, from national to global.
 This very recent source of data provides spatially-resolved information at urban scale, overcoming a major limitation of the sparse EPA network, satellite data and numerical simulations.
 This work represents one of the early efforts in assessing the added value of this new data in early warning systems on urban air quality, and some of our current work is expanding the methods presented here in assessing mortality from extreme events, such as wildfires \citep{she21}.
+While our work provides evidence of association of PurpleAir with EPA data, we are not in the position of validating our current estimate of exposure, as this task would require 1) access to local medical records; and 2) the attribution of any cardiorespiratory disease to a given event of air pollution rather than chronic exposure.

 While representing an opportunity, air pollution from citizen science data needs to be used with the awareness of potentially strong sampling bias due to income inequalities within the urban areas.
 While in less populous, relatively homogeneous cities, such as San Francisco, this may not be a substantial issue, considerably larger and more diverse cities would inevitably suffer from undersampling in areas of low income, where acquisition of such monitoring devices could not be as widespread.
 The sampling bias in citizen science projects due to underrepresentation of certain socio-economic groups is an emerging issue \citep{sor19}, and may be at least partially mitigated by federally funded, coordinated urban sensing projects such as the recent Array of Things \citep{cat17}.